 The bad news is that it is real – our angst, our depression, our world-weariness and frustration with our own life.
 It’s all real and valid and relevant, and it’s just as important – actually more important – than when we have feelings of happiness and joy, because these ‘negative’ types of feelings are signposts and wake-up calls for us to make a change in our life.

 And the good news is that we don’t have to stay in this existential slough of despond.
-We also don’t have to wait for anyone else to kick us in the ass, either (which is a good thing, as most of us don’t respond well to anyone else kicking our ass), because with a little (OK, quite a bit of) effort, we can make big changes in our lives and bring back our mojo – even reinvent ourselves completely, if that’s our desire.
+We also don’t have to wait for anyone else to kick us in the ass, either (which is a good thing, as most of us don’t respond well to anyone else kicking our ass), because with a little (OK, quite a bit of) effort, you can make big changes in your life and get your mojo back – even reinvent ourselves completely, if that’s our desire.

 6 Ways to Get Your Mojo Back and Jumpstart Your Life